peter-mount/statsdaemon/README.md

 inside statsd.
 This fork doesn't do this unless this flag is set.
 * Example systemd script to launch it
 * Jenkinsfile thats used by my public Jenkins instance to build it & makes regular public builds

+## Download

+The recent builds are available via [Nexus](https://nexus.area51.dev/#browse/browse:snapshots:statsdaemon%2Fmaster) with each file of the format statsdaemon-0.7.1-area51.master.18.darwin-amd64.go1.13.tgz
+* statsdaemon-0.7.1-area51 is the version
+* master.18 is the master branch build 18
+* darwin the operating system
+* amd64 the processor architecture
+* go1.13 the version of go used in the build, in this instance 1.13

+The files are ordered by build number so scroll down until you get to the most recent build.

 ## Original README